ksoze84/useStateHandler/README.md

 ## usePartialHandler to update only when a determined subset of state properties changes

 When a non-undefined object with many properties is used as state, the useStateHandler hook will trigger re-render for any part of the state changed, even if only the component is using only one of the properties.
-This can be optimized using the provided usePartialHandler hook.
-It is better fitted if the merge state option is on true.
+This can be optimized using the provided usePartialHandler hook, which performs a shallow comparison.
+It is more suitable if the merge state option is set to true.

 The usage of this hook is identical to useStateHandler, but the second argument must be a non-empty array of strings with the state property names.
 An initial state can be defined in the third argument.